-However, in 2000 the private sector strength of this initiative became its weakness as the government of Robert Mugabe turned ranching operations in Zimbabwe upside down.
+However, in 2000 the private sector’s strength became its weakness as the government of Robert Mugabe turned ranching operations in Zimbabwe upside down.
 With the initiation of a radical land policy permitting the expansion of subsistence farming into the conservancies, some of the successful conservation projects collapsed while others proposed new shareholding arrangements, which are still not resolved.

 Zimbabwean-born Raoul du Toit grew up with a strong conservation ethic, spending much of his free time in nature.
 He began his career studying the environmental impacts of hydro-power projects in southern Africa, but was then recruited into an international organization that coordinated rhino and elephant conservation work throughout the continent.
 From this position, du Toit saw how healthy populations of these species enhance biodiversity and wildlife-based development in Africa’s semi-arid regions.
 He set out to promote innovative models for rhino conservation linked to rural development in his native Zimbabwe.

 As a central figure in the development of the conservancies in Zimbabwe during the 1990s, du Toit was one of the few professionals left to keep these rhino breeding projects viable during the turbulent 2000s.
 With shortages of basic commodities and the catastrophic devaluation of the Zimbabwean currency, many professionals left the country.
 Funding for conservation projects evaporated.
 Prioritizing the interests of the rhino species before political considerations, and convinced that a professional team could still promote these interests despite the adverse conditions in Zimbabwe, du Toit and his team met the challenges head-on.

 Today, the black rhino population in the Lowveld region has stabilized thanks to the efforts that du Toit has coordinated.
 Despite the turmoil that has threatened rhino populations in the southern part of Zimbabwe since 2000, there are now 350 black rhinos in the region.